Growing an online business is getting more and more challenging. How can you maximize your chances of getting customers?

 Live tracking allows you to take over the initiative and engage every visitor of your website.
 Sometimes, visitors just wander around the website looking for specific information – you can cut the process short and just ask your visitor about helping them.
 You can overcome sales obstacles, collect contact information, and close the sale.

 And this works because you make sure that every visitor has been engaged and encouraged with your excellent, personalized customer service.

 10. Collect a lead when someone reads an article

 If you have your own business blog, you can boost your lead generation by engaging visitors who read your articles.
 It is simple: someone reads the article, then a chatbot engages them, asking if they’re interested in a particular product or service, and collects their contact information.
 You can even send that visitor a discount – you’ll boost your chances to convert and you’ll get a lead at the same time.

 Live chat and chatbot platforms provide you with the opportunity to integrate with Messenger and, in the process, with your Facebook Page.

 With this integration, you can basically do all the things mentioned in previous points, but with Facebook and Messenger (and the great possibilities they offer) joining the game.

-For example, a chatbot can engage your Facebook Page’s visitor, ask them if they’re interested in your offer, and ask for their e-mail address to follow up with them later.
+For example, a chatbot can engage your Facebook Page visitor, ask them if they’re interested in your offer, and ask for their e-mail address to follow up with them later.

 Presence in social media is a crucial sales factor.
-According to a BigCommerce report, one quarter of American online sales were linked to social media channels.
-Thanks to this integration you can maximise your business potential by engaging prospective buyers through every possible channel.
+According to a BigCommerce report, one-quarter of American online sales were linked to social media channels.
+Thanks to this integration you can maximize your business potential by engaging prospective buyers through every possible channel.